Getting out of bed in the morning shouldn’t be this hard.

 Change is difficult when it comes to food.

 Maybe you start by replacing that candy bar with some berries instead.
-Or making sure that you don’t use vegetable oil while cooking.
+Or make sure that you don’t use vegetable oil while cooking.
 Throw that out and use coconut oil, ghee, or butter instead.
 Just make sure that butter doesn’t contain vegetable oils like soybean or canola!

 Always check for sneaky hidden ingredients.